Cupping The Stored Cold Out

 Often this is all that is needed and a profound treatment result occurs –just because we have then allowed the body to repair itself.
 It may have only needed this assistance.

 As I mainly work in Brisbane, where the weather is oppressively hot and humid for most of the year, and a bit brisk in the mornings of the mild winter we have, there is plenty of call for removal of cold.
 How does it get there?
-The usage of chilled water and storing fruit in the fridge creates a large reservoir in most that is impeding normal qi and blood flow – allowing lots of menstrual and digestive issues.
+The usage of chilled water and storing fruit in the fridge creates a large reservoir in most that is impeding normal Qi and Blood flow – allowing lots of menstrual and digestive issues.

 Most also wear as little as possible and then find themselves in savage air conditioning in their daily lives.
-In cooler climates (when I am in NZ) I notice that people are more sensible about life style choices – as the weather is an obvious factor there, and also everyone has had drummed into them as a child about draught, cold night air and such like.
+In cooler climates (when I am in NZ) I notice that people are more sensible about life style choices – as the weather is an obvious factor there, and also everyone has had drummed into them as a child about draft, cold night air and such like.

 A lot of women get to sleep in very chilly bedrooms as many men sleep far too hot (and are actually suffering from low BBT’s if you check) – and this means the fan/air con all year around.
 At least an open window – and the bed clothes do not shield the person from the cold air that is always breathed at night whilst the Yang is being recirculated inside.